darren-huang/pleco_anki/README.md

     1. Click a deck to practice writing/reading & select "again" if you got it wrong, and "hard/good/easy" if you got it correct.
 Anki will naturally resurface old cards based on how well you did on them and when you last saw them.
 Doing the cards daily makes best use of [Anki's spaced reptition learning](https://docs.ankiweb.net/background.html#spaced-repetition).
 Good luck!

 ## Extra: Editting Some Settings
+- Remove Easy Cards (if you already know a good number of words/characters)
+    1. if hsk_level_1 etc. cards are too easy, on Anki desktop you can click 'Browse' and filter for hsk_level_1 and delete/suspend those cards

 - Editting How Many New Cards Per Day:

     By default Anki sets each deck to max 20 new cards a day.
 A slightly annoying piece is that since all 4 sub-decks (reading/writing) are put under 1 main deck called "HSK 3.0 (Pleco Definitions)", the 20 limit for the main deck messes with the limits for all the sub-decks.
 I like to fix this by setting the new card limit of the main deck to 9999 (essentially unlimited).
 The following steps are for how to do that, but you can do something similar to change the new card limits for any of the subdecks: